jlehtine/c-pluff/ports/debian-mingw/windist/README.txt

   cpluff-VER-only.zip
   cpluff-VER-deps.zip
   cpluff-VER.zip
+  cpluff-VER-examples.zip

 Where VER is the used version of C-Pluff.

 The first archive, cpluff-VER-only.zip, includes only the endemic C-Pluff components and the second archive, cpluff-VER-deps.zip, includes the required third party dependencies.
 The third archive, cpluff-VER.zip, is a union of the two other archives.
+Fourth archive, cpluff-VER-examples.zip, includes the example application binaries.